 Native Art Market is dedicated to Native culture and empowerment.
 The west end of the market in our main tent we have live entertainment.
-All our performers are of Native American descent and explain the representation of their performance before demonstrating thier art.
+All our performers are of Native American descent and explain the representation of their performance before demonstrating thier (he)art work.

-Jonah Littlesunday was one of the first performers ever at Native Art Market.
-He is a world renowned flute player that now acts as our Master of Ceremonies.
-He spends the day playing the Navajo Flute, introducing artists and providing beautiful sound throughout the Market.
-He is currently on national tour.
+Jonah Littlesunday was one of the first and only performers at Native Art Market.
+He is a world renowned flute player who joined Native Art Market with the simple goal of providing beautiful sound throughout the Market for shoppers.
+With Native Art Markets expansion, Jonah, now acts as our Master of Ceremonies.
+He spends the day providing sound, organizing performers, and entertaining the audience.
 You can find Jonah playing the Navajo Flute every Saturday and Sunday from 10am to 4pm.

 Madeline is our versatile women dancer.
 She was one of the first performers to offer her performances as a opputunity to improve the experience of the market.
 Madeline mastered both the Jingle Dance and Fancy Shawl.
 Her idea to provide live performances throughout the day has enhanced the market and provided another route to indigenous empowerment, for not just our artists but performers as well.

 Joey "Chief Dancing Horse"

 Chief Dancinghorse is a champion dancer from Saskatchewan, Canada.
 He has performed at the opening ceremony for the Olympics.
 And now provides traditional dancing and live drum and singing performances for the Native Art Market.
 His duo performance includes his protege and adopted son Brennan Morningchild.

 Jorge Gonzalez, also named, Mr. Scottsdale at Scottsdale Community College is a hoop dancer from the SRPMIC local community.
 His positive energy and beautiful dances provide the market with a unique demonstration you can rely on seeing every weekend.